 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.

-Yellowstone City 30K runners will know why “Yellowstone is more Valuable than Gold”!
+Yellowstone Gateway 30K runners will know why “Yellowstone is more Valuable than Gold”!

 This race covers 18 miles of gravel road, USFS dirt and scree jeep roads, and trails directly below Emigrant Peak in Paradise Valley.
+It's pretty much one 10 mile uphill that starts out undetectable and increases steadily in steepness.
+Then it is a fast 8 mile downhill with a couple rollers near the finish.
+Total ascent in feet is 2,778 and total descent is 2,449.
 It climbs from 5,000 feet in Emigrant to 8,000 feet near Emigrant Peak and descends to the finish line at Chico Hot Springs in Pray Montana at 5,250 feet.
+Seasoned trail racers say that it is a fast course with a lot of runnable terrain.
 Starting near the Yellowstone River at the Sage Lodge on Chico Cemetery Road in Emigrant, Montana, you will run past the site of the historic Yellowstone City gold settlement (c.
 1864-1866) where some of the first gold seekers came to Montana to find fortune.
 Continue to Old Chico, and turn right up Emigrant Gulch.
 This is a dirt/scree jeep road that travels between steep canyon walls and past abandoned mines and has several steep sections.
-Your feet will get wet running through Emigrant Creek and you will continue up to the turn-around at the aid station near the St. Julian Mine (c.
+Your feet will get wet running through Emigrant Creek and again near the St. Julian aid station.
+After the turn-around at the aid station near the St. Julian Mine (c.
 1906).
-Descend out of the gulch, turn right at Old Chico road and run down to the finish line at Chico Hot Springs.
+Descend out of the gulch, turn right at Old Chico road and run down to the sprint at the finish line at Chico Hot Springs.

-New this year, and for the sake of our volunteers, runners who are unable to meet cutoff times will be pulled from the race.
+For the sake of our volunteers, runners who are unable to meet cutoff times will be pulled from the race.
 Cutoff times are generous at an average of 20 minute miles over the entire course, and taking in to account a slower pace for climbing and faster for descending.
 See aid stations below for specific cutoff times.
-For more information visit Yellowstone City 30K Facebook page.
+For more information visit Yellowstone Gateway 30K Facebook page.

 There will be two days available for packet pick up: